amicuchu/NintendoClientsWiki/Account-Server.md

 ## Overview
-The account server uses HTTP requests with XML body.
+The account server responds to HTTP requests with XML body.

 The Wii U's client certificate is needed to connect to these servers.